-In addition to the work of the Risk Committee, the Board reviews and considers the Group's risk profile on a regular basis to ensure it supports the achievement of Webjet's strategy, including determining the nature and extent of risks the Board is prepared to take in the pursuit of the Webjet Group's objectives.
-The Board is also responsible for reviewing, endorsing and overseeing the Company's risk management framework, at least annually, and satisfying itself that it continues to be sound, deals adequately with contemporary and emerging risks such as conduct risk, digital disruption, cyber-security, privacy and data breaches and that Webjet is operating within the risk tolerance levels determined by the Board.
+In addition to the work of the Risk Committee. the Board reviews and considers the Group's risk profile on a regular basis to ensure it supports the achievement of Webjet's strategy, including determining the nature and extent of risks the Board is prepared to take in the pursuit of the Webjet Group's objectives.
+The Board is also responsible for reviewing, endorsing and overseeing the Company's risk management framework for managing financial and non-financial risks at least annually, and satisfying itself that it continues to be sound, deals adequately with contemporary and emerging risks such as conduct risk, risk culture, digital disruption, cyber-security, privacy and data breaches and that Webjet is operating within the risk tolerance levels determined by the Board.